Build time properties

 Property collision priority

 If you have a property repeated more than once, the general rule is that the last one declared in your kamel run statement will be taken in consideration.
-If the same property is found both in a single option declaration and inside a file/configmap/secret, then, the single option will have higher priority and will be used.
+If the same property is found both in a single option declaration and inside a file, then, the single option will have higher priority and will be used.

 Run time properties